Hauer-Heinrich/hh_simple_job_posts/README.md

 ### Installation
 ... like any other TYPO3 extension

-- create a folder at the TYPO3 backend tree in which addresses of hiring-organisations are stored.
-Then set the UID of this folder at the TYPO3 constants editor ([plugin.tx_hhsimplejobposts.persistence.storagePidOrganizations])
+- create a folder at the TYPO3 backend tree in which addresses of hiring-organisations are stored.\
-- create a folder at the TYPO3 backend tree in which addresses of contact-point-addresses are stored.
-Then set the UID of this folder at the TYPO3 constants editor ([plugin.tx_hhsimplejobposts.persistence.storagePidContactPointAddresses])
+  Then set the UID of this folder at the TYPO3 constants editor ([plugin.tx_hhsimplejobposts.persistence.storagePidOrganizations])\
-- both folders can be the same
+  Optional: add PageTs from EXT:"hh_tt_address_places - Allow only Places".
+  ##### ATTENTION:
+    - Make sure that the field "company" is not disabled!
-- for addresses at this 2 folder it is required that the field 'tx_extbase_type' is set to 'place'!
+    - It is required that the field 'tx_extbase_type' is set to 'place'!
+This is done automatically if you have added the PageTs to this folder:
+    "hh_tt_address_places - Allow only Places".

+- create a folder at the TYPO3 backend tree in which addresses of contact-point-addresses are stored.\
+  Then set the UID of this folder at the TYPO3 constants editor ([plugin.tx_hhsimplejobposts.persistence.storagePidContactPointAddresses])\
+  Optional: add PageTs from EXT:"hh_tt_address_places - Allow only people".

-- create a folder at the TYPO3 backend tree in which jobs are stored.
+- create a folder at the TYPO3 backend tree in which jobs are stored.\
+  Optional: add PageTs from EXT:hh_simple_job_posts "Additional / extra config for: jobposts".
+  Optional: e. g. if you want see your jobs at Google-Jobs then you must meet the requirements of Google\
+    - Sets requierd fields for Google add PageTs from EXT:hh_dimple_job_posts "Additional / extra config for: jobposts google jobs"

+- Optional: for nice URLs you can use the example at EXT:hh_simple_job_posts/sites/config.yaml

 ### Job-list and Job-detail on the same page
 ### Disable all other content on this site/page if detail view of job-posts is given